 5) New Balance Fresh Foam Beacon V2

-This 6mm drop shoe is a versatile trainer weighing less than 8-ounces.
-The single-density Fresh Foam has a medium-soft cushioning which you can use for daily training as well as faster workouts.
+This 6 mm drop shoe is a versatile trainer weighing less than 8-ounces.
+The single-density Fresh Foam has a medium-soft cushioning that can be used for daily training as well as faster workouts.

 We recommend the Beacon due to its consistent midsole character with an even spread of cushioning.

 6) New Balance FuelCell Rebel

 The FuelCell Rebel has all the tell-tale signs of the quintessential forefoot striker’s shoe.

 The heel outsole is noticeably slimmer than the forefoot, and the latter even gets the FuelCell insert.
 The midsole base is flared from the midfoot to the forefoot.